 But even though over-washing is indeed harsh on strands and can strip their natural moisture, experts tell us that, depending on your hair texture, there actually can be such as thing as going too long between suds.
 Without regular shampooing hair can become lackluster, smelly, and worse.

-Here we are going to discuss our top tips and answer your question of how often should I wash my hair.
+Here we are going to discuss our top tips and answer your question about how often should I wash my hair.

 The answer is as follows: